npge/lua-npge/API.md

   Fragment BRUAB&chr1&c_3_2_-1 of length 2,  }
 ```

+*Note*.
+If same fragment (or fragment part for parted fragments)
+belongs to multiple blocks, the result of `overlappingFragments`
+is undefined.

 Iterate fragments by sequence ordered by positions:
 ```lua
 >  for f in bs:iterFragments(seq) do